AristeidisTsaknis/Dimensionaly-reduction-and-feature-selection-methods/readme.md

 To install the `dimensionality_reduction` package, follow these steps:

 1. Download the package from GitHub.
-2. Open Command Prompt and navigate to your project directory.
+2. Open Command Prompt and navigate to the directory where you downloaded the package.
 3. Run the installation command:

 ```bash